AWS Documentation MCP server

 Stats

-AWS Documentation MCP server is a Model Context Protocol (MCP) implementation that provides tools to access, search, and get recommendations for AWS documentation.
-It enables you to interact with AWS documentation in an integrated way, allowing you to quickly look up information, search for specific content, and receive relevant recommendations.
+The AWS Documentation MCP Server provides tools to access, search, and get recommendations for AWS documentation.
+It allows you to fetch documentation pages in markdown format, search content, and receive personalized recommendations based on specific pages.

 Installation Prerequisites